Istoria

 1914 Phocaea genocide

-1922 'burning of Smyrna' Turkish forces responsible for burning drowning deaths of 10,000-125,000 Greeks and Armenians, refugees ran to the sea to escape, British, American and French refusing to pick up refugees, a YMCA official's flotilla and a Japanese freighter rescuing many
+1922 'burning of Smyrna' Turkish forces responsible for burning drowning deaths of 10,000-125,000 Greeks and Armenians, refugees ran to the sea to escape, British, American, and French ships refusing to pick up refugees whereas a YMCA official's flotilla and a Japanese freighter did

 1940-1941 Italian occupation an estimated 9,000 Greeks were killed during the Axis occupation